 Editor's Note: This ordinance also repealed former Ch.
 210, Flood Damage Prevention, adopted 11-23-1982 by Ord.
 No. 735-82, as amended.

-The Legislature of the State of New Jersey has, in N.J.S.A.
-40:48-1 et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote the public health, safety and general welfare of its citizenry.
-Therefore, the governing body of the Borough of Edgewater of the State of New Jersey does ordain as follows:
+The Legislature of the State of New Jersey has in N.J.S.A.
+40:48-1, et seq., delegated the responsibility to local governmental units to adopt regulations designed to promote public health, safety, and general welfare of its citizenry.
+Therefore, the Mayor and Council of the Borough of Edgewater of Bergen County, New Jersey does ordain as follows.

-These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazard which increase flood heights and velocities and, when inadequately anchored, damage uses in other areas.
+These flood losses are caused by the cumulative effect of obstructions in areas of special flood hazard which increase flood heights and velocities, and when inadequately anchored, causes damage in other areas.
 Uses that are inadequately floodproofed, elevated or otherwise protected from flood damage also contribute to the flood loss.

 Protect human life and health;

 Minimize expenditure of public money for costly flood control projects;

 Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public;

 Minimize damage to public facilities and utilities, such as water and gas mains, electric, telephone and sewer lines, streets, bridges located in areas of special flood hazard;

 Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future flood blight areas;